artof-ilvo/artof-ilvo.github.io/docs/source/index.rst

 ------------------
 CIMAT robot
 ^^^^^^^^^^^
-The CIMAT robot is an in-house-developed 4WD4WS robot used for crop care applications, e.g. hoeing, ridging and flame weeding, and soil pressure sampling.
+The CIMAT robot is an in-house-developed 4WD4WS robot used for crop care applications, e.g. hoeing, ridging, flame weeding, etc.
+The robot is also used to perform automated soil-pressure sampling doing stop&go measurements.

 |fig_cimat_flame_weeding| |fig_cimat_soil_compaction|
 |fig_cimat_hoeing|